 Today, Andy acts as a consultant for a wide range of educational programmes and archaeological projects.
 His services include:

 - Summer schools (incorporating archaeological research and hands-on learning)

 - Trenches for Teachers

-- Historical advice and consultancy work for educational outreach projects
+- Historical advice and consultancy work for television/film productions and educational outreach projects

 - Creation of tailored teaching and learning resources (print, online & visual media)

 - Battlefield tours (for school, university, private, corporate & Armed Forces groups)